 8. Whoa, Check Out this Round-Tip Plant

 Fit a piping bag with a medium-sized round tip, then fill with lime-green buttercream.

 Pipe a tall, skinny mound of buttercream onto the floral nail.
 Hold the opening of the tip at the base of the mound against the surface of the buttercream.

 Pipe a line of green frosting, pulling the tip away from the mound and releasing pressure as you go.
 Repeat until the entire mound is covered.
 Make the lines shorter as you reach the top.

-Place the tray with all of your finished succulents into the fridge for at least 10 minutes or until they are chilled all the way through.
-This makes them easier to handle and arrange on the top of the cake.
+Place the tray with all your finished succulents in the fridge for at least 10 minutes or until they are chilled all the way through.
+This makes them easier to handle and arrange on top of the cake.

-Fill a piping bag fitted with a small round tip with the remaining dibs and dabs of green buttercream.
-Pipe a line over the edge of your cake.
-Go back over the line a few times to thicken it.
-Pipe small dots up and down the entire line, leaving spaces in-between.
+Fit a piping bag with a small round tip, then fill with the remaining dibs and dabs of green buttercream.
+Pipe a line over the edge of your cake, and go back over the line a few times to thicken it.
+Pipe small dots up and down the entire line, leaving spaces in between to create a vine effect.
 Repeat with more lines and dots.

 You can also pipe clusters of tiny dots to fill in some of the gaps between larger succulents, completing your arrangement by adding extra petals where needed.